 |(Source: USDA National Nutrient database)|

-Spinach has a high content of water with 1 cup of cooked spinach providing 164 gram or approximately 5 oz. of water.
+Spinach has a high content of water with 1 cup of cooked spinach providing 164 gram or about 5 oz. of water.
 This is particularly important because our skin cells are also made up of water.
 Consuming plenty of water keeps your skin cells hydrated, making your skin look young and radiant.

 Vitamin C is an antioxidant which is vital for growth and repair of your skin cells.
 Since this vitamin is not stored in the body, it has to be provided from your daily diet.
-Spinach is rich in vitamin C with one cup of cooked spinach providing approximately 17.6 mg or nearly 20% of the RDA for adult men and 23% of the RDA for adult women.
+Spinach is rich in vitamin C with one cup of cooked spinach providing about 17.6 mg or nearly 20% of the RDA for adult men and 23% of the RDA for adult women.

 Magnesium plays an important role in healing skin wounds and infections.
-A cup of cooked spinach provides about 157 mg magnesium which is approximately 37% of the RDA for adult men and 49% of the RDA for adult women.
+A cup of cooked spinach provides about 157 mg magnesium which is about 37% of the RDA for adult men and 49% of the RDA for adult women.

 21 Amazing Benefits Of Spinach (Palak) For Skin And Health (http://www.stylecraze.com)